 ProCare Wales was established in 2001 as a registered provider of care and support services within the community.
+We provide registered care home and community supported living services in Conwy and Denbighshire.
+We are a multi award winning organisation with a reputation and track record for quality.
 ProCare Wales’ Head Office is based in Rhyl, Denbighshire and is governed by Care Inspectorate Wales (CIW).

 Our Service Model

-Procare Wales has its roots in Applied behavior analysis (ABA) and as such we operate a model of Positive Behavioural Support around an individualised package of care, promoting meaningful quality of life whilst reducing significant behaviours that challenge.
+Procare Wales has its roots in Applied Behaviour Analysis (ABA) and as such we operate a model of Positive Behavioural Support around an individualised package of care, promoting meaningful quality of life whilst reducing significant behaviours that challenge.
 Procare Wales is dual registered to work with both children and adults.